Medical Laboratory Science

 Have you ever been to a play?
 When the audience comes to see the show, they see the actors and actresses perform.
 What they don’t see are the many crew members who work backstage on lighting and sound and sets.
 These people don’t get to take a bow at the end of the show, but they are very important to the success of the play.

-In the hospital, the medical technologists are like crew members in a play.
+In the hospital, the medical laboratory scientists are like crew members in a play.
 Patients don’t often see them, but they are vital members of the healthcare team.

-Medical technologists (also known as clinical laboratory scientists) are professionals who work in the hospital laboratory, performing a wide range of tests.
+Medical laboratory scientists (also known as clinical laboratory scientists or medical technologists) are professionals who work in the hospital laboratory, performing a wide range of tests.
 Doctors make many of their decisions about diagnosis and treatment of disease based on laboratory test results.
-It is the responsibility of the medical technologist to provide accurate and precise data.
-Because they may hold life and death in their hands, the medical technologist must know when results are incorrect and need to be rechecked.
+It is the responsibility of the medical laboratory scientist to provide accurate and precise data.
+Because they may hold life and death in their hands, the medical laboratory scientist must know when results are incorrect and need to be rechecked.

-Medical technologists do everything from simple pregnancy tests, to monitoring antibiotic drug therapy, to complex testing that uncovers disease like diabetes, AIDS, and cancer.
+Medical laboratory scientists do everything from simple pregnancy tests, to monitoring antibiotic drug therapy, to complex testing that uncovers disease like diabetes, AIDS, and cancer.
 They do all this testing by operating microscopes, complex electronic equipment, computers, and precision instruments costing millions of dollars.

-To be a medical technologist, a person must earn a degree from a four-year university.
-Then, a medical technologist can work in:
+To be a medical laboratory scientist, a person must earn a degree from a four-year university.
+Then, a medical laboratory scientist can work in:

 - Industrial and research labs